nvidia-holoscan/holoscan-sdk/docs/gxf/holoscan_and_gxf.md

 ## Design differences

 There are 2 main elements at the core of Holoscan and GXF designs:
-1. How to define and execute application graphs
+1. How to define and execute application graphs.
-2. How to define nodes' functionality
+2. How to define nodes' functionality.

 How Holoscan SDK interfaces with GXF on those topics varies as Holoscan SDK evolves, as described below:

 ### Holoscan SDK v0.2

 Holoscan SDK was tightly coupled with GXF's existing interface:
 1. GXF application graphs are defined in **YAML** configuration files. **GXE** (Graph Execution Engine) is used to execute AI application graphs.
-Its inputs are the YAML configuration file, and a list of GXF Extensions to load as plugins (manifest yaml file).
+Its inputs are the YAML configuration file, and a list of GXF Extensions to load as plugins (manifest YAML file).
 This design allows entities to be swapped or updated without needing to recompile an application.
 2. Components are made available by registering them within a **GXF extension**, each of which maps to a shared library and header(s).

 Those concepts are illustrated in the {ref}`GXF by example<gxf-by-example>` section.

 The only additions that Holoscan provided on top of GXF were:
-- domain specific reference applications
+- Domain-specific reference applications
-- new extensions
+- New extensions
 - CMake configurations for building extensions and applications

 ### Holoscan SDK v0.3